Kati (book series): Kati in Paris

 Seven months after Lennart's marriage proposal, Kati and Lennart travel to Paris to get married.
 They marry in a small chapel.
 After their wedding, Eva, Lennart and Kati travel through Paris together and take a closer look at the city.

 At Café Flore they meet Peter Björkmann, a rich business man from Sweden.
-Peter is interested in Eva.
-However, Eva prefers to do something with Henri Bertrand, a student from the next room in the hotel.
+Peter is interested in Eva, but Eva prefers to do something with Henri Bertrand, a student from the next room in the hotel.
 At a dinner together, Eva and Peter tell each other that they both do not want to commit to anyone and also do not want marry.
 Eva tells about Henri Bertrand, while Peter says that he is currently interested in Eva, but that this would pass by.
-In the evening Eva dances with Peter and is thrilled about his dancing skills.
-However, she often ignores him later to be with Henri.
+In the evening Eva dances with Peter and is thrilled about his dancing skills, but she often ignores him later to be with Henri.

 Back in Stockholm, Lennart and Kati move into a new flat, directly opposite to Eva's flat.
-Eva cries as she returns to her flat alone, without her former flatmate Kati.
-But she is often invited by Kati and Lennart.
+Eva cries as she returns to her flat alone, without her former flatmate Kati, but she is often invited by Kati and Lennart.
 Peter also visits the friends.
 He tells Kati that he is still in love with Eva, because she is giving him the diversity and change he is longing for.
 He even wants to marry Eva.

 Meanwhile, Lennart and Kati have their first bigger fight.
 Just when they start to get along better Kati suddenly meets Jan in the city.
 They are drinking a coffee together and Jan shows Kati his engagement ring.
 When Lennart gets to know about the meeting, he leaves the flat in rage.
 Later the couple decides to reconcile.

 Soon after this Peter confesses his love to Eva, but Eva rejects him.
 Peter decides not to visit Lennart and Kati any longer because he could meet Eva there.

 A few months later Kati becomes pregnant and prepares for the birth.
 Meanwhile, Eva has changed.
 She cries a lot and often stays alone in her flat.
 Peter starts to visit Kati and Lennart again.
 He says he has missed them and comes into their flat.
 Shortly after this, Eva also join the flat.
 When she realises that Peter is there as well, she turns pale.
 Eva admits that she might be in love with Peter.
 The two want to try to be together.
 Soon after this, Kati gets her first son.